An author with a wide range of interests who writes articles on all of them.

-I scorn further words against this sky-borne foe” (Beowulf 2525).
+I scorn further words against this sky-borne foe (2525).

-Here, for the first time Beowulf was not fighting for the glory.
-In altruistic fashion, he did what was the moral thing to do.
+Here, for the first time, Beowulf was not fighting for glory.
+In altruistic fashion, he did the moral thing to do.
 He was the only one who could kill the dragon; he knew this and put the survival of his people above his own life.
 His growth is now complete.
-He had no primitive drive to deal with; he was cognizant of the problem at hand and he did what was, morally, the right thing to do.
+He had no primitive drive to deal with; he was cognizant of the problem at hand, and did what was, morally, the right thing to do.

-In the fight, Beowulf’s maturity was shown.
-The story appeals to the rashness of youth, and acts as a lesson for future readers.
+In the fight, Beowulf's maturity was revealed.
+The story appeals to the rashness of youth and acts as a lesson for future readers.

-Whereas the first fight was out of disposition, and the second out of effect, the final was out of obligation, thus showing the psychological growth of the legend.
+Whereas the first fight was out of disposition and the second out of effect, the final was out of obligation, thus showing the psychological growth of the legendary Beowulf.

 Kevin on November 13, 2017:

 Robert Levine from Brookline, Massachusetts on November 19, 2014:

 This is another perspective while analysing Beowulf from Freudian perspective: (watch out- extremely interesting ;) )